 Wall-mounted and inset basins are ideal for optimising space in a smaller bathroom as they can provide some storage space for towels and cosmetics.
 What's more, as wall-mounted sinks can be installed at the height of your choice, they present a more user-friendly option for those with limited mobility.
 They also offer direct access to the drainage/waste system.
 Built-in models have the greatest advantage in terms of storage as their vanity unit has been designed with space efficiency in mind.
 If your bathroom is too small for any of these options, go for a corner sink!

-Contemporary wash basin types and features
+Contemporary wash basin features

 Taking up less room wherever space is limited, contemporary-style wash basins are generally more attractive than classic models and work well with any bathroom layout.
 Most basins feature a width of around 60 to 90 cm.
 However, this can range up to 70 to 120 cm for integrated sinks or double basins.